camandel/dns-security-demo/README.md

 # DNS infiltration and exfiltration demo
-This repository contains codes and examples used for an internal article.
+This repository contains codes and examples used for an article.
 ## Screeshots
 ![screenshot](/assets/screenshot.jpg)
 ## Requirements